Tips for Cleaning Your AC System

 2. Check Your Filter

-Furnace filters must be exchanged every couple of months, depending on the type you use.
+Furnace filters need to be exchanged every few months, depending on the model you use.

-Unsure when you last checked yours?
+Unsure when you last put in a new one?
 Pull it out and angle it toward the light.
-If you can’t see light through it, get a new one.
+If light isn’t visible, buy a new one.

 3. Clean the Inside